asivery/rm-literm/README.md

 Since this project modifies the rM's UI, it is not version agnostic.
 To update from one version to another, change the values in `literm.qmd`.

-This branch is built for `3.15.4.2`.
+This branch is built for `3.16.2.3`.
 Feel free to try it on other versions, to see if it works.

+To change terminal settings, please tap the top-right hand corner of the screen.
+A toolbar should open.

 # installation